knockmark10/SeatLayout/README.md

 .setChosenSeatIcon(R.drawable.ic_flight_seat_chosen)
 //Set the icon to display an ocupied seat .setBusySeatIcon(R.drawable.ic_flight_seat_busy)
+//Set the icon to display a representation of the hall .setHallIcon(R.drawable.ic_hall_icon, desiredSize)
 //Set the max tickets allowed to select .setMaxSelectedTickets(10)
+//Set the space between seats
+.setSeatGap(20)
 ```

 **6)** Set `SeatListener` to `RoomScheme` to handle click events on seats: